 State law requires each school board to comply with the statewide school safety policy adopted by the Superintendent of Public Instruction, Attorney General, and Director of Michigan State Police on October 4, 1999.
 (MCL 380.1308).
 The statewide school safety policy requires the following types of incidents occurring at school be reported to a local law enforcement agency:

-Armed Student or Hostage Suspected Armed Student Weapons on School Property
+Armed Student or Hostage Robbery or Extortion Suspected Armed Student Unauthorized Removal of Student

+Weapons on School Property